Analytic approach to boundary integrability with application to mixed-flux $AdS_3 \times S^3$: Abstract

 \section{Abstract}

-Boundary integrability provides rare analytic control over field theories in the presence of an interface, from quantum impurity problems to open string dynamics.
-We develop an analytic framework for integrable boundaries in two-dimensional sigma-models that determines admissible reflection maps directly from the meromorphic Lax connection.
-Applying it to open strings on $AdS_3\times S^3$ with mixed NSNS and RR flux, we find two branches of integrable boundary conditions.
-One branch admits D-branes wrapping twisted conjugacy classes on $SU(1,1)\times SU(2)$, with the mixed-flux deformation encoded entirely into dynamical boundary data.
-At the exactly solvable WZW point these coincide with the conformal D-branes, providing a natural link to conformal perturbation theory.
+Boundary integrability provides rare analytic control over field theories with interfaces, from quantum impurity problems to open string dynamics.
+We propose an analytic approach for integrable boundaries in two-dimensional sigma-models that determines admissible reflection maps directly from the divisor structure of the Lax connection.
+Applied to open strings on $AdS_3\times S^3$ with mixed NSNS-RR flux, we find two branches of integrable boundaries: one restricted to pure RR flux, and another admitting D-branes wrapping twisted conjugacy classes for generic flux.
+At the WZW point, these reduce to the known conformal D-branes, opening a path to comparison with conformal perturbation theory.
+More broadly, our framework suggests generalisations of standard lattice constructions that may enlarge existing classifications of integrable boundaries.

-Field theories with boundaries play an important role in both high-energy and condensed-matter physics.
-In open string theory, worldsheet boundary conditions describe D-branes, while in condensed-matter and lattice systems they model defects and boundary critical phenomena.
-When the bulk theory is integrable, the situation becomes especially interesting, as an infinite set of conserved charges provides rare analytic control of the interacting quantum dynamics.
-The presence of a boundary probes this structure in a nontrivial way.
+Field theories with interfaces play an important role in both high-energy and condensed-matter physics.
+In open string theory, worldsheet boundary conditions describe D-branes, while in condensed-matter and lattice systems they model boundary critical phenomena and impurities such as the Kondo effect.
+When the bulk theory is integrable, the situation becomes especially interesting, as an infinite set of conserved charges provides a rare source of analytic control for interacting dynamics.
+The presence of an interface probes this structure in a nontrivial way.
 Geometric symmetries are typically broken, and it is far from obvious that an infinite tower of conserved charges can survive.
-When they do, notions of boundary integrability have opened access to exact reflection data (see e.g.~\cite{Ghoshal:1993tm}) and methods for defect observables in AdS/CFT (see e.g.~\cite{deLeeuw:2015hxa}).
+When they do, notions of boundary integrability have e.g.~opened access to exact reflection data \cite{Ghoshal:1993tm} and methods for computing defect observables in AdS/CFT \cite{deLeeuw:2015hxa}.
 Identifying which physical interfaces are compatible with integrable dynamics is therefore a basic structural question.
-In this Letter, we address this for two-dimensional sigma-models from a novel perspective based on very simple analytical arguments.
+In this Letter, we address it for two-dimensional sigma-models using simple analytical arguments from a novel perspective.